rubylaser/rubylaser.github.io/_posts/2025-12-16-fixing-a-grinding-bottom-bracket.md

 - Torqued preload to 12mm
 - Torqued preload innner bolt to 12mm

 And then came the moment of truth.
-Wow...
+It was AWESOME!

 ---